asuender/asuender/README.md

-👋 Hi, my name is Andreas Sünder and I enjoy working on frontend apps and lots of AI stuff!
+👋 Hi, my name is Andreas.
+I am currently enrolled in the Bachelor's program of Statistics and Data Science at the University of Munich (LMU) and I enjoy working on frontend apps and lots of AI stuff!

 <!-- ![Contribution chart](profile-3d-contrib/profile-night-rainbow.svg) -->